-Contacting 999 to ask for emergency services can be an issue if you have difficulty speaking.
-So too can the thought of having to communicate instructions when carrying out First Aid on an injured person.
-We asked First Aid Instructor Rob Lazaro to give some practical advice for people who stammer.
+Contacting 999 to ask for emergency services can be an issue if you have difficulties speaking.
+So too can communicating instructions when carrying out First Aid on an injured person.

 CONTACTING EMERGENCY SERVICES by text